dsvin/economic-industry-indicators/README.md

 - Plotly Dash (interactive dashboards+ Graphing)
 - JupyterLab
 - FRED API/json for economic data
+## Essentials_methods_variables.py
+This is simply a local python package I made for data cleaning and graphing methods along with several other variables designed to make building dashboards from FRED more streamlined.
 ## Repo Structure
 project-root/
 │── data-tickers/ # CSV files of data tickers which are then used to extract data from FredAPI (Inventories, New Orders, Interest)